wazuh/wazuh-documentation/source/user-manual/capabilities/sec-config-assessment/use-case.rst

    - We create a requirement to ensure that the policy runs only if the file ``/usr/share/testfile.txt`` exists on the endpoint.
    - Check ID ``10000`` scans the file ``/usr/share/testfile.txt`` to find any line that contains the string ``password_enabled: yes``.
 The ``none`` condition ensures that the check fails if a match is found.

 #.
-Change the ownership of the file so Wazuh has permissions to it:
+Change the ownership of the file so Wazuh has permission to it:

    .. code-block:: console